This chapter gives advice on how to properly use entities you can call (via function calls, method calls, etc.) in ES6.

 thisrefers to it.
 A derived class receives its instance from its superclass, which is why it needs to call

 This section explains how these two work and why you will rarely call methods directly in ECMAScript 6.
-Before we get started, I’ll refresh your knowledge w.r.t. to prototype chains.
+Before we get started, let’s refresh our knowledge of prototype chains.

 ['a', 'b'] looks as follows: